 In addition to his own lengthy discography, Dr. John performed on releases for countless other legendary musicians including Buddy Guy, the Rolling Stones, Aretha Franklin, The Band, Van Morrison, Johnny Winter, Maria Muldaur, and Junior Wells.
 He was inducted into the Louisiana Music Hall of Fame and Blues Hall of Fame in 2007 and the Rock’n’Roll Hall of Fame in 2011.
 Dr. John won six Grammys in multiple categories with his first win coming in 1989 and most recent in 2013.
 In 2013, Dr. John was also awarded an honorary doctorate from Tulane University alongside His Holiness the Dalai Lama and another New Orleans piano legend, Allen Toussaint.

 The entire WWOZ family sends its best wishes to his family and friends, and our appreciation for the many years of music he gave us.
-We will provide additional details as they become available.

 If you have thoughts or memories you’d like to share, please leave a comment below.

 We’d also like to share some of the many photos of Dr. John that we’ve collected over the years: